ROSE OF YORK TERMS AND CONDITIONS

 We advise students to take out insurance for their own security.
 Students from the EU should bring their European Health Insurance Card.
 Students under 18 must take out insurance and send proof to the school before departure.

-If Rose of York Language School has to enforce the terms and conditions of this agreement, the Guest shall be liable to pay Rose of York’s proper and reasonable costs and expenses of taking appropriate professional advice and/or bringing any court proceedings.
-Notices may be given to the Guest by leaving them at the room or sending them to the Guest’s home address.
+If Rose of York Language School has to enforce the terms and conditions of this agreement, the applicant / student shall be liable to pay Rose of York’s proper and reasonable costs and expenses of taking appropriate professional advice and/or bringing any court proceedings.

 15. CHANGES TO THE TERMS AND CONDITIONS